Skip to main content

 Early or extra payments on simple interest auto loans

-With simple interest auto loans, your payment amount and due date tend to be consistent every month.
-Barring any payment discrepancies or changes to your account, your payment schedule is set up so that your balance will ideally be zeroed-out by the end of your loan.
+With simple interest auto loans, your payment amount and due date tend to be the same every month.
+Barring any discrepancies to your preset payment schedule, your balance will be zeroed out by the end of your loan, when your final scheduled payment is made.

 Late or insufficient payments on simple interest loans

-A late or insufficient payment on a loan, even by a few days, may be detrimental to you as a borrower.
-Since interest accrues daily, a late payment means more of your money has to go toward your interest first.
+A late or insufficient payment on a loan, even by a few days, may lower your credit score.
+Additionally, because interest accrues daily, a late payment means more of your money has to go toward your interest first.
 Consistently late or insufficient payments might even end up adding significantly to the amount you pay over the life of your loan, costing you more than you initially bargained for.

 In summary